stevencombs/retrocombs.github.io/_posts/2020/2020-03-15-elegoo-kit-servo.md

 1 - [1K Ω (ohm) resistor](https://amzn.to/2u8s8Ke): Connect this resistor between the power source and the LED.
 This resistor is larger than necessary but will ensure we protect our LED when we apply power.
 The color code for a 1K Ω resistor is Brown, Black, Red, and Gold.

-1 - [Red LED](https://amzn.to/2UcAKZq): A standard red LED is used as a power indicator.
+1 - [Red LED](https://amzn.to/2UcAKZq): I use a standard red LED as a power indicator.

 1 - [Rotary Encoder](https://amzn.to/2wG9vi4): This device will provide rotational control of the servo motor.

-1 - [Micro Servo SG90](https://amzn.to/3cDgtol): A micro servo that is easily powered by an Arduino and controlled by the potentiometer above.
+1 - [Micro Servo SG90](https://amzn.to/3cDgtol): A micro servo that is easily powered by an Arduino and controlled by the encoder above.

-1 - [Small 5" needle nose pliers](https://amzn.to/2G003Hy) (optional): Use to insert resistor legs into the breadboard.
+1 - [Small 5" needle nose pliers](https://amzn.to/2G003Hy) (optional): Used to insert resistor legs into the breadboard.
 More tips in the video.

 1 - [Volt/Ohm multimeter (optional)](https://amzn.to/2ufV9mZ): Optional but you should own one!